-2. These record documents have been prepared for the purposes of documenting the completed [or existing] works of [description of works constructed, fabricated, installed, etc.] between [start date] and [completion date].
-[Company or Practitioner] assumes no responsibility for any changes made after the date of these record documents or for any items denoted on these documents that were not accessible to be inspected at the time these record documents are advised to confirm that these record documents are a current reflection of the existing work prior to use of this information.
+These record documents have been prepared for the purposes of documenting the completed [or existing] works of [description of works constructed, fabricated, installed, etc.] between [start date] and [completion date].
+[Company or Practitioner] assumes no responsibility for any changes made after the date of these record documents or for any items denoted on these documents that were not accessible to be inspected at the time these record documents were prepared.
+Those relying on these record documents are advised to confirm that these record documents are a current reflection of the existing work prior to use of this information.